Yuwolx/TIL/00_startcamp/02_git_adv/branch.md

         - request merge to remote hub by push

 - **last routine**
-    - synchlonize master version on local circumstance
+    - synchlonize master version on local circumstance from remote repository

 - Orginize
     - no one revise master branch
     - master branch initial setting by common status
-    - Create my branch
+    - Create my branch for dev(development) branch